 - High customer acquisition and marketing costs that will be totally wasted if the app fails, not to speak about development costs that are sunk, if the quality is low.
 When the app fails, you will not just lose the CPI but also the lifetime value of the user

-- Competition is just few clicks away, and moving at fast pace, the risk of losing a customer is very high
+- Competition is just a few clicks away and moving at a fast pace, the risk of losing a customer is very high

 - And the pressure from the higher management not to lose to competition and start to generate revenues from mobile, just like competitors already are.

 Even though you have the most brilliant engineers on the job, the result can be like pictured here: The world’s biggest fast-food chain’s app on Google Play which has clearly failed.

 When facing these challenges, an ad hoc development approach does not result in very positive outcomes.
 If your developers are fire fighting and fixing issues coming from crash reports, they are not developing new code that will drive your top line.
 Does that sound familiar to you?

 How do the most successful teams then do mobile development?
 They do Agile, developers concentrate on delivering new features, rather than debugging old ones and they automate a lot: use of test automation, automated deployment processes and testing on real devices dramatically shorter development cycles.